quangmeo6996/MangaDownloader/README.md

 ## Installation

+### MangaDownloader.exe

+1. Download `MangaDownloader.zip` from [release](https://github.com/quangmeo6996/MangaDownloader/releases)

+2. Unzip the folder.

+### MangaDownloader.jar

 What will you need:

--Java Java Runtime Environment (JDK) 21 or more.
+- Java Java Runtime Environment (JRE) 21 or more.

 Download `MangaDownloader.jar` from [release](https://github.com/quangmeo6996/MangaDownloader/releases)

 ## Running MangaDownloader
+Click on the MangaDownloader.exe inside the MangaDownloader folder.

-To run MangaDownloader, execute the .jar file from terminal of command prompt:
+To run MangaDownloader.jar, execute the .jar file from terminal of command prompt:

 ```bash
 java -jar MangaDownloader.jar